cryptoTaxes/cryptoTaxes/README.md

 In order to run the program, type command `run.bat` in Windows terminal or command `./run.sh` in Linux in terminal.

-The following command line parameters can be wirtten after the command:
+The following command line parameters can be written after the command:

 * `-user=yourUser`       to run the program for user `yourUser` (whose history must be in `data/usr/yourUser/input` folder).